isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 </div>
 <p></p>
 <p></p>
-<p>TradeTrust is the answer to legal and technical interoperability that
+<p>TradeTrust empowers you with the legal and technical interoperability
-have hindered the wider adoption of digital trade documents in global trade.</p>
+that have hindered the wider adoption of digital trade documents in global trade.</p>
 <p>You can trust the security and reliability of your transactions, as the
 TradeTrust's security assessment was conducted comprehensively by a third-party
 - Ernst &amp; Young.</p>